Teaching Philosophy

 Virtual Reality 360° Video Projects

-Students also learn how to create virtual reality experiences with 360° video.
+Students work together in small teams to create virtual reality video experiences.
 You are encouraged to watch the below videos in a VR headset.
-You are also welcome to simply “drag-and-drop” the videos to change your perspective.
+Alternatively, you can simply “drag-and-drop” the videos to change your perspective.

-Group Members: DJ Roach, Max Sattler, Jennifer Zhang, Alfonso Zambrano
+Group Members: DJ Roach, Max Sattler, Jennifer Zhang, and Alfonso Zambrano